 A UGC gallery is simply a picture gallery that is auto-populated with images submitted by your customers, which can be housed on your website – either on your homepage or a specific product page.

 Not only are User Generated Content galleries nice to look at, their presence gives customers a sense of comfort before buying an item (especially a high-priced item), as they get to see real people using the product in different ways.
-UGC galleries are, in my opinion, much better than stock photos.

 Most stock photos are filled with models who often times appear fake and staged.
 A UGC gallery, however, showcases images of customers who are beyond happy with their products – in real life.

 If you haven’t put a User Generated Content gallery into your website, what are you waiting for?

 Before we talk about the specifics of how to create a UGC gallery, though, let’s take a look at how some eCommerce stores have incorporated UGC galleries into their websites.
 Here are some amazing User Generated Content examples!

 First up on our list – Cluse Watches, which uses a UGC gallery to populate their “Lookbook” section.
 Shoppers can scroll through the pictures to see how Cluse’s customers have paired their watches with their outfits, and the beauty of this is…

 …upon clicking into a specific picture, there’s a direct link to the featured watch, making it extremely easy for the viewer to shop the look!